In this article, You will know everything about National Parks in India for UPSC (Environment).

 Protected Areas are the principal mechanism of conservation of biodiversity on Earth and serve as the most important units for in-situ biodiversity conservation.

-As of December 2019, there are 907 notified protected areas covering 5.02% of India’s land area.
+As of June 2021, there were 993 notified protected areas covering 5.59% of India’s land area.
 This is far below Target 11 of the Aichi Targets – which states that by 2020, at least 17% of terrestrial and inland water areas should be conserved under Protected Areas.

 There are several kinds of protected areas, which vary by level of protection.
 Examples include national parks, wildlife sanctuaries, marine protected areas, community reserves, etc.